-The techy side of the blog can be a hard one.
-But it’s one that you need to understand more about if you want your blog to thrive in such a competitive world these days!
+The techy side of any website can be a hard one.
+I know a lot of people who get a company that offers wordpress web design Perth to do everything for them then just keep on top of the maintenance which is much easier than trying it all themselves.
+But it is possible to do it yourself if you’ve got the time on your hands.
 I thought it would be useful to list 10 techy tasks you should do for your blog to get your started.
 Some of these are simple, some a little more tricky but they are all 100% do-able by any blogger with any amount of technical background!

 The joy of tech is that there is just SO much content out there to help you – forums, tutorials, videos, you name it.
 Trust me, I know a lot of people in tech and lot of working in tech is doing strategic googling.
 So I’ll list things below and if you do get stuck, then get googling!
 Or you know, drop me an email and I’ll be happy to help!